golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 This will install the `http-server` utility to host our web page, where we will run our Golem app.

-## HTML page with embeded requestor script
+## Create the HTML page

-Next, we'll create the main `index.html` file with the following content:
+Now, we'll create the main `index.html` file with the following content:

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-js/master/examples/web/hello.html" language="html" /%}

 In this layout, there are three elements:

-- An `Options` form, where you can define input params,
+- An `Options` form, where you can define input parameters
-- An `Actions` section with "Echo Hello World" button, which executes such a command on the remote Golem node,
+- An `Actions` section with an "Echo Hello World" button, which executes a command on the remote Golem node
 - A `Results` container, which displays the results

-The js script defines:
+The JavaScript code embedded in the HTML page defines:

-- the `run()` function that creates the body of the requestor script
+- The `run()` function that creates the body of the requestor script.
-- a helper functions that will let us present the results in the browser window.
+- Helper functions that display the results in the browser window.

-Now, ensure you:

-- have your Yagna APP key set to `try_golem` (as shown in the yagna installation instruction) and
-- have a running Yagna service started with the `--api-allow-origin` properly set to `http://localhost:8080`
+## Run the Script

+## **Launch the web server**

 Launch `http-server` in the project folder.